Skip to main content

 The molecular mechanisms underpinning endocrine disruption extend deep into the cell’s nucleus, influencing gene expression itself.
 Many EDCs exert their effects by interacting with a superfamily of proteins known as nuclear receptors.

-While some EDCs directly target classic like the Estrogen Receptor (ER) and Androgen Receptor (AR), a significant number operate through other, related pathways, most notably involving the Peroxisome Proliferator-Activated Receptors (PPARs) and the Aryl Hydrocarbon Receptor (AhR).
+While some EDCs directly target classic hormone receptors like the Estrogen Receptor (ER) and Androgen Receptor (AR), a significant number operate through other, related pathways, most notably involving the Peroxisome Proliferator-Activated Receptors (PPARs) and the Aryl Hydrocarbon Receptor (AhR).
 This reveals a more sophisticated level of interference, where toxins hijack the very transcriptional machinery that governs metabolic homeostasis.

 PPARs, particularly PPARγ, are master regulators of adipogenesis (the creation of fat cells) and lipid metabolism.
-When activated, they orchestrate the genetic program that turns a pre-adipocyte into a mature, fat-storing cell. like certain and the notorious tributyltin (TBT) are potent activators of PPARγ.
+When activated, they orchestrate the genetic program that turns a pre-adipocyte into a mature, fat-storing cell.
+Obesogens like certain phthalates and the notorious tributyltin (TBT) are potent activators of PPARγ.

 Their binding to this receptor initiates the same cascade as natural ligands, but in an unregulated and chronic manner.
 This leads to an inappropriate proliferation of fat tissue and a systemic shift toward lipid storage.
 The AhR, historically studied in the context of dioxin toxicity, is now understood as a key player in metabolic regulation.